mmomtchev/magickwand.js/README.md

 When in doubt about the JS semantics of a particular method, you can also check the unit tests: https://github.com/mmomtchev/magickwand.js/tree/main/test.

-When using Node.js with X-Windows, the `Image.display()` function works and it is an excellent debugging tool.
+When using Node.js with X-Windows (Linux or Mac), it is possible to build the module with X11 support, in this case the `Image.display()` function will work and it will provide an excellent debugging tool.
+The default prebuilt binaries do not have this option at the moment in order to support headless installation.
+Use `--enable-display` to build the native module with it.

 ### Rebuilding from npm with the built-in ImageMagick library